abhaybd/BeakerUtil/README.md

     0: Session 01JBWFVSS0HNZWW5CT8C84F0J1 using 1 GPU(s) on prior-elanding-62.reviz.ai2.in, status=idle
 ```
 Running `beakerutil attach 0` will connect to the session at index 0.
 Alternatively, you can specify the session ID or name with the `--id` or `--name` flags, respectively.
 If you only have one session running (as is the case here), you can simply run `beakerutil attach` (with no arguments) to attach to that session.

+### Using `beakerutil stop`

+`beakerutil stop` can be used to easily cancel jobs or sessions.
+It has a similar usage as `beakerutil attach`, simply specify an index, ID, or name.

 ### Shortcuts